ray2day/ray2day/README.md

 >> a Capacity Building traject by BEE-ideas founding (May 2022 - November 2022)

 - gaining work experience and working in a team
-- learn to work with Azure DevOps
+- learn working with Azure DevOps
-- learn more about the SOLID-principles and Clean Coding
+- improve my coding skills
-- learn more about Test Driven Development
+- learn more about the SOLID-principles and Clean Coding and Test Driven Development

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**